 Single board computers (SBCs)

-An SBC integrates the processor, memory, storage, power management, and input/output (I/O) connectors on a single board or small board stack.
-An SBC has the advantage of being customizable exactly to the device or application – very efficient for production and component cost.
+A SBC integrates the processor, memory, storage, power management, and input/output (I/O) connectors on a single board or small board stack.
+Industrial SBCs typically are available in standard sizes such as 3.5″ and Pico-ITX, with COTS (commercial-off-the-shelf) models available and configurable to application requirements.
+An SBC also has the advantage of being customizable exactly to the device or application – very efficient for production and component cost.

 Computer-on-modules (COMs) on carriers